-- Develop a letter or communication to staff to be shared at the start of on-site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Consider sharing school protocols themselves. - Develop protocols for communicating with students, families and staff who have come into close contact with a confirmed case. - Consult with your LPHA on what meets the definition of "close contact." - Develop protocols for communicating immediately with staff, families, and the community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding.
+- Develop a letter or communication to staff to be shared at the start of on-site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Consider sharing school protocols themselves. - Develop protocols for communicating with students, families and staff who have come into close contact with a confirmed case. - Consult with your LPHA on what meets the definition of "close contact." - Develop protocols for communicating immediately with staff, families, and the community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding. - Provide all information in languages and formats accessible to the school community.

-- Campus and school level protocols will be explained to staff in a letter, along with in-person (or virtual) training prior to the school year, along with updates throughout the year.
-An initial letter was delivered to staff and the parent community on June 29, 2020 with brief outlines of a reopening plan with ongoing updates as plans develop and change. - Close contact emails will be issued upon discovery of exposure, in conjunction with requirements from the LPHA. - Confirmed COVID-19 cases will be immediately shared with staff, families and the campus community via same-day emails, in conjunction following the directives from the LPHA.
+- Campus and school level protocols have been explained to staff in a letter, along with in-person / virtual training prior to returning to the school building, as well as ongoing updates throughout the year.
+Detailed outlines of our reopening plan has been shared multiple times with staff, students and families, along with ongoing updates as plans develop and change. - Close contact emails will be issued upon discovery of exposure, in conjunction with requirements from the LPHA. - Confirmed COVID-19 cases will be immediately shared with staff, families and the campus community via same-day emails, in conjunction with following the directives from the LPHA.